<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Explore Virginia Beach Neighborhoods

-Would you guess Virginia Beach is the most densely populated city in Virginia?
-It's true--thanks in part to the military population sent from all branches who choose to live there.
+Would you guess Virginia Beach is the most densely populated city in the state of Virginia, with more than 455,000 residents?
+It's true—thanks in part to the enormous military population sent from all service branches who choose to live there.

-Before you begin choosing your perfect Virginia Beach home, here’s an overview of a PCS to Hampton Roads.
+Before choosing your perfect Virginia Beach home, here’s an overview of a PCS to Hampton Roads.
 It will help you get your bearings in the region.

 Virginia Beach Neighborhoods Popular with Military Families

-When choosing a home from one of these commonly searched neighborhoods, remember to examine your daily dependence on the tunnel and bridge systems as well as toll payments driving to and from each location in relation to your duty station.
-Avoiding traffic gridlock is a prime consideration for choosing the best site for your new home.
+While searching for a home within one of these commonly searched neighborhoods, remember to examine your daily dependence on the Hampton Roads bridges and tunnels, as well as toll payments when driving to and from each location in relation to your duty station.
+Avoiding daily traffic gridlock is a prime consideration for choosing the best site for your new home.

 Oceanfront

-As the name implies, the Atlantic Ocean provides the typical beach vacation experience for Oceanfront residents all year long.
+As the name implies, the Atlantic Ocean provides the typical beach vacation experience for Oceanfront residents all year.
 The location is tourist-friendly, with plenty of shoreline activities and a boardwalk.
-The area near 32nd Street is lined with boutiques and restaurants worth checking out.
-NAS Oceana and Dam Neck have the shortest commutes at five to ten minutes.
+The area near 32nd Street has boutiques and restaurants worth checking out.
+NAS Oceana and NAS Dam Neck have the shortest commutes at 5 to 10 minutes.

 Chesapeake Bay Area near Little Creek